-This is the early stage of DCM, where the heart is enlarged but still functioning normally.
+This is the early stage of DCM, where their heart is enlarged but still functioning normally.

-In this stage, the heart’s contractions are weakened and there is decreased blood flow throughout their body.
-Symptoms such as coughing, difficulty breathing, and fatigue may begin to appear.
+In this stage, their heart’s contractions are weakened and there is decreased blood flow throughout their body.
+Symptoms such as coughing, difficulty breathing, and fatigue can also begin to appear.

 This is the most severe stage of DCM.
-The heart is severely weakened and the dog may collapse or die suddenly.
+Their heart is severely weakened and your dog could collapse or die suddenly..

-Treatment for DCM depends on the severity of the condition.
-In mild cases, medications such as diuretics and ACE inhibitors may be prescribed to reduce fluid buildup in the lungs and improve blood flow.
-In more severe cases, surgery or a pacemaker may be necessary.
+Treating DCM depends on the severity of the condition.
+In mild cases, medications such as diuretics and ACE inhibitors could be prescribed to reduce fluid buildup in their lungs and improve blood flow.
+In more severe cases, surgery or a pacemaker can be necessary.

 It’s important to note that diet plays an important role in managing DCM.
-Dogs with DCM should be fed a high-quality diet that is low in sodium and rich in omega-3 fatty acids.
+Dogs with DCM should be fed a high-quality diet that’s low sodium and rich with omega-3 fatty acids.

 In addition to diet and medication, regular exercise is important for dogs with DCM.
-Exercise helps to strengthen their heart muscles and improve overall cardiovascular health.
-It’s important to ensure that your dog does not overexert themself, because this can worsen their condition.
+Exercise can help strengthen their heart muscles and improve their overall cardiovascular health.
+It’s important to ensure that your dog doesn’t overexert themself, because overexerting themselves can worsen their condition.

-Unfortunately, there is no sure-fire way to prevent DCM in dogs.
+Unfortunately, there is no sure-fire way to prevent dogs from getting DCM.